firebase/extensions/image-resizer/USAGE.md

 [Signed URLs](https://cloud.google.com/storage/docs/access-control/signed-urls) for both the original image and resized image can be found by going to the Firebase Console Database tab and looking under `${SIGNED_URLS_PATH}`.
 Signed URLs is a mechanism for query string authentication for buckets and objects.
 Signed URLs provide a way to give time-limited read or write access to anyone in possession of the URL, regardless of whether they have a Google account.
 How to use the signed URLs is up to you.
 One example use case could be for a webpage that displays all members of a club.
 A listener could be attached to the database so when a new resized image is created, both the original and the resized image are fetched immediately and displayed on the webpage.

-The expiration time on the signed URLs is configured on line 85 of the `index.js`.

 Happy resizing!